datafolklabs/cement/doc/source/dev/output.rst

 templates or other means (GUI?).

 An output handler has a 'render()' function that takes a data dictionary that it uses to produce output.
-Some output handler may also accept a 'template' or other parameters that define how output is rendered.
+Some output handlers may also accept a 'template' or other parameters that define how output is rendered.
 This is easily accessible by the application object.